 Cursillo serves as a faith enrichment program for adults.
 Separate weekend retreats for men and women are held several times a year at Sarto Retreat House.
 Contact Damien and Mimi Scheessele, (812) 853-5814

 Masses may be offered for your loved ones.
 A $10 offering is suggested.
 Call the parish office for more information, (812) 490-1000

+We are blessed to have people praying for persons in their time of sickness, special needs, etc. Everyone is welcome to call with prayer requests for you, your family or friends at (812) 490-1000.
 If you have a particular intention or need, simply call the parish office for more information.
 The intention will be passed through the network so that together petitions are brought in prayer to the Lord.
-Contact Parish Office, (812) 490-1000
+Contact Parish Office, (812) 490-1000.

 The RCIA process is designed to help adults become part of the active faith life of the Church.
 It is based upon the liturgical year.
 The sessions focus on the sacraments and traditions of the Church, along with how faith operates in our daily life and how we express it in worship and praise.
 Interested persons should contact Jay VanHoosier, (812) 490-1000